-The modern-day internet is all about customization.
-Websites, ads, and content suggestions all adapt to the user based on our specific interests.
+The modern-day Internet is all about customization.
+Websites, ads, and content suggestions all adapt to the user based on specific interests.
 As a result, we’ve subconsciously come to expect that level of customization from everything.

-That’s a tall order for a dealership of any size.
-So whether you’re looking to develop a custom buyer experience or just looking to improve your existing system, we’ve created this guide to personalizing the dealership buying experience.
+No matter the size of your dealership, this customization expectation can feel like a tall order.
+Whether you’re looking to develop a custom buyer experience or just looking to improve your existing system, here are some tips for personalizing the dealership buying experience.

 What is Personalized Marketing?

 As savvy dealers, you know that personalized marketing is the process of identifying potential car buyers and customizing a unique buying experience to fit their needs and goals.

 By collecting data on consumers, interpreting that data, and taking informed action, you can create shopping experiences that cater to consumers' specific needs.
 Your marketing forgoes a one-size-fits-all approach and instead treats the consumer as an individual.